 So, for example, the word “ripe” becomes much more alive for the students when they see those plump red tomatoes held by one of their classmates.

-The activity also lends itself to quick lessons in numbers and units of measurements, because when selling something, prices as well as quantity will often be discussed.
+The activity also lends itself to quick lessons in numbers and units of measurement, because when selling something, prices as well as quantity will often be discussed.

 2. I Am History